swapnil-nirupam/Chat-Application/README.md

 # Chat-Application
-This is simple chat application which broadcasts message to all the connected clients via a TCP connection (use telnet).
-There is no use of web-sockets here.
-This entire app is build on conect of channels in go
+This is simple chat application which broadcasts message to all the connected clients via a TCP connection (use telnet to connect).
+This entire app is build on the conecpt of channels in go over TCP connection (web-sockets are not used).

 # To get started -